M-Umr/Regex-with-Python/README.md

 # Regex-with-Python
-Doing Regex for extracting data from file.
+Doing Regex for extracting data from text file.